aleph2c/miros/doc/batterychargingexample.rst

 "Now we have a bit of a chicken and an egg problem.
 If these two ActiveObjects are completely independent, then we can't assume they are started at the same time.
-This means that either one needs to able to initiate an information exchange.
-Moreover, we have to make sure we don't end up with an infinite oscillation."
+This means that either active object needs to be able to initiate an information exchange.
+Moreover, we have to make sure we don't end up with an infinite oscillation as a result."

 :new_spec:`Do you need that complexity?
-Maybe you should just have something else start then and handle the timing?`
+Maybe you should just have something else start them up and handle their timing?`

-"Yeah, I might not, it's a trade off, I'll have a bunch of stuff in the chart that might look confusing, but someone using the objects from the outside would have an easier time turning them on and making them work together.
-I'll leave it in there for now, I can pull it later if it looks too weird."
+"Yeah, there is a trade off here, I want the use of the objects to be simple, but it means that their internal design is a bit more complicated, I'll leave it in there for now, I can pull it later if it looks too weird."

 :new_spec:`That looks a lot more complicated, walk me through it.`